 In order to experience the full scope of Tantric yoga, you need to practice some of the ancient techniques, like the mantras and the lotus pose for meditation.
 At the same time, you should practice seeking physical pleasure with modern Tantric yoga exercises.

 A mantra is a sound, word, or phrase repeated by someone who is praying or meditating.
-There are many mantras found in Tantric practice, but
+There are many mantras found in Tantric practice, but one in particular stands out from the Mahanirvana Tantra one of the original Tantric texts which was translated in 1913 by Sir John Woodroffe.

 The mantra is considered the most excellent of all mantras, according to this text.
 It is three words: Ong Sachchidekam Brahma.
 This is further broken down into five syllables: Om, Sat, Chit, Ekam, Brahma.
 The instructions in the text are to say each syllable over one finger, starting with the thumb and working towards the pinky.
 Then, you repeat the whole phrase once over your palm and once again over the back of your hand.